anekobtw/file-explorer/README.md

   - Displays the contents of the selected directory or available drives.
   - Uses a scrollable frame to list files and folders.

-## Basic Operations
+## Navigation
-- List Drives:
+- Drives:
     - When you first open the application, the main frame lists all available drives.
-- Open Files and Folders:
+- Navigate Files and Folders:
+    - Use the `Down` arrow key to move the selection down.
+    - Use the `Up` arrow key to move the selection up.
+    - The selected item will be highlighted in blue.
+- Open Selected Item:
+    - With keyboard:
+        - Press the `Enter` key to open the selected file or folder.
+        - Press the `o` button to open the folder in Windows default explorer.
+    - With mouse:
         - Click on a file to open it with the default application.
         - Click on a folder to view its contents.
-    - Files and subfolders will be displayed in the main frame.
-- Back Navigation:
+- Go one directory back:
     - Press the `esc` key to go back to the previous directory.
     - If you're at the root directory, pressing `esc` will take you back to the drive selection screen.
 - Open/Close Window:
     - Press `Win+Z` to toggle the visibility of the window.

-## Navigation Using Keyboard
-- Navigate Files and Folders:
-    - Use the `Down` arrow key to move the selection down.
-    - Use the `Up` arrow key to move the selection up.
-    - The selected item will be highlighted in blue.
-- Open Selected Item:
-    - Press the `Enter` key to open the selected file or folder.

 ## Example Usage
 Here's an example of how to start using Quick File Explorer: